6 Free Remote Working Tools You Need Today

 While a lot of free online chatting apps with features include voice and video calls, it’s better to have apps dedicated to meetings.
 Business conference calls will be much more organized and easier to handle.
 Being able to stay in touch with your team members by seeing them face-to-face during video calls will ease the remote work dilemma.

 One of the most popular online conference apps is Zoom.
 Due to how accommodating the app is with large conference calls, many companies have opted to use it when hosting online meetings.
-As with Flock, you can use the web version, download a PC app or even the mobile app.
+As with Slack, you can use the web version, download a PC app or even the mobile app.
 Zoom allows you to

 - schedule meetings,